 - Salt: To balance out the sweetness.

 - Nutmeg: This is optional but we love the je ne sais quoi it adds.
+(I just showed off a little.
+That little French phrase means “a pleasing quality that’s hard to describe.”)

 It’s not a difficult cake to make.
 The ingredients are simple.
 If you look in your pantry and fridge, you’ll probably discover you already have everything you need to make a pound cake.